WalletConnect/walletconnect-docs/docs/cloud/explorer.md

 #### What does this mean for you?

-This deprecation only affects you if you are still relying on: registry.walletconnect.ORG and/or the affected endpoints listed below
+This deprecation only affects you if you are still relying on: registry.walletconnect.**ORG** and/or the affected endpoints listed below

 The following will no longer be supported from **1pm (13:00) GMT on January 30, 2024 onwards.**

 #### Affected domains

-The registry.walletconnect.org subdomain will be shut down, while the registry subdomain on .com (i.e. registry.walletconnect.com) will continue to operate
+The `registry.walletconnect.org` subdomain will be shut down, while the registry subdomain on .com (i.e. `registry.walletconnect.com`) will continue to operate

 #### Affected endpoints